networknt/light-doc/content/en/tutorial/bot/light-portal-local.md

 ```

-Above command line uses the following develop-build.yml configuration and you can customize it as you wish.
+The above command line uses the following develop-build.yml configuration, and you can customize it as you wish.

 ```
 workspace: networknt